 Concerns on blue light affecting eye health have risen over the years.
 Blue light have wavelength between 300 nm to 500 nm.
-The monitors can reduces blue light emissions with default setting.
+The monitor can reduces blue light emissions with default setting.
 Which will make viewing more comfortable for your eyes when you use this product.
 If user can't make sure the monitor already under Low Blue Light mode after change some OSD settings.
-Just do Factory Reset action in the OSD item Menu Setting \rightarrow Reset All Setting.
+Just do Factory Reset action in the OSD item Menu Settings \rightarrow Reset All Settings \rightarrow Factory Reset.